Stalking & Harassment Defense

 “Member of the immediate family”, for the purposes of this section, means any spouse, parent, child, person related within the third degree of consanguinity or affinity or any other person who regularly resides in the household or who regularly resided in the household within the prior six (6) months..

-Call the Wyatt Law Office at 405.234.5500 for your Oklahoma Stalking Lawyers and Attorneys to defend you.
+Call the Wyatt Law Office at 405.234.5500 for your Oklahoma Stalking Defense Attorneys.